Olateju4/Template/README.md

 ---

-If you want, I can next:

-* Convert this into a **GitHub-ready starter repo**
-* Tailor the templates specifically for **Power BI-only projects**
-* Create a **student-friendly version** for your cohorts
-* Help you document one of your existing projects step-by-step

----

 # GitHub Template Repository (Ready-to-Clone)

 Below is a **fully prepared GitHub template repository** you can copy directly into a new repo and mark as **"Use this template"** on GitHub.